 The attic floor is a smaller surface area than the ceiling and walls, so you’ll buy fewer materials and spend less time on the project.
 However, insulating the floor means you won’t be able to use the space for storage.

-While you will be able to utilize the attic for storage space, insulating the ceiling is much more labor-intensive and a bit more costly.
+While you will be able to use the attic for storage space, insulating the ceiling is much more labor-intensive and a bit more costly.
 It also leaves more room for error since you’ll need to insulate in more cracks and crevices.

 The two types of insulation materials are: